zed-industries/zed/assets/prompts/operations.md

 Now generate the operations for the following step.
 Output only valid XML containing valid operations with their required attributes.
+NEVER output code or any other text inside <operation> tags.
+If you do, you will replaced with another model.
 Your response *must* begin with <operations> and end with </operations>: